suffolklibraries/lgc/content/collections/events/footprint-tunnell-20-02.md

     content:
       -
         type: text
-        text: 'For our younger and less mobile guests, be sure to explore the accessible Hedgehog Trail located on the ground floor.
-It’s designed for everyone to enjoy at their own pace.
+        text: 'The workshop will take place in the Great Hall, which is accessible and located on the ground floor.
 For useful information, such as how to find us and what facilities the Mansion has, we recommend reading our Access information: '
       -
         type: text
         marks: